Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 #### Model behavior for different values of k

-Try to set different values (reasonably small to not have an ugly plot) for $k$.
+Try to set different values for $k$ -reasonably small to not have an ugly plot.

 For example $k=3$ and $k=N$.

-> **Question 6:**
+> **Question 6: Sampling more?**
->How does higher sampling density seem to affect the coalescence process?
-Which aspects of it?
+> How does higher sampling density seem to affect the coalescence process?

 Too many branches make the plot look awful.
 Maybe you could simplify it: disable the code responsible for plotting the branches and the code lines representing the non-coalescence events.

-You will lose the shape of the tree, but you will have a better highlight of the distribution of coalescence times.
+You will lose the topology of the tree, but you will have a better highlight of the distribution of coalescence times.

 > **Question 7:**
-> Look how the coalescence events are distributed along the generations and how k influences them.
+> Look how the coalescence events are distributed along the generations and how $k$ influences them.
 > Look also how greater $k$ values influence the probability of ternary coalescence events.

 Try to modify the code so it can store the time at which all genes have coalesced to the MRCA.
 Perform many repetitions under $k=3$ and for each one store the $T_{MRCA}$.

 Plot the distribution and the theoretical expectation of $E(T_{MRCA})$.

 Do the same for $k=N$.